Jenny Lucas

 When I couldn’t find the support I needed after my diagnosis, I created it.
 That’s how Autism, ADHD, and Us Three was born, a podcast where I share my journey, insights, and practical advice to help others feel less alone.

 On social media, I aim to make neurodivergence more relatable, approachable, and even a bit funny.
-These platforms allow me to connect with women around the world, offering encouragement, tips, and a safe space to explore what it means to thrive as a late-diagnosed AuDHD woman.
+These platforms allow me to connect with people around the world, offering encouragement, tips, and a comfortable space to explore what it means to thrive as a late-diagnosed AuDHDer.

 A Little About Me